Ireland 1999 "Extinct Irish Animals"

 Brown Bear, Ursus arctos, on self-adhesive stamp of Ireland 1999, MiNr: 1195, Scott: 1209.

-The Brown Bear (Ursus arctos) is distant relative of the dog family, from which it began evolving several million years ago during the Miocene era.
+The Brown Bear (Ursus arctos) is a distant relative of the dog family, from which it began evolving several million years ago during the Miocene Epoch.
 The bears of the Ice Age were well adapted to life on the pre-Midlandian tundra because of their thick coats.
-In autumn, they ate more to increase their body, weight, so they could spend the harsh winter months slumbering fitfully in caves, as bears still do.
+In autumn, they ate more to increase their body weight, so they could spend the harsh winter months slumbering fitfully in caves, as bears still do.
 There were brown bears in Ireland when man first arrived about 10,000 years ago, and it is thought that the clearance of forests may have led to the animal becoming extinct.
 It seems that the species became extinct here a few thousand years later.
 Up to a few hundred years ago, brown bears inhabited the forests of northern Europe but are now in decline.

 Products and associated philatelic items